theonesud/Pytorch-Model-Zoo/README.md

 # Deep learning models in PyTorch [IN PROGRESS]

 This repository contains deep learning models built in [PyTorch](http://pytorch.org/).
-Intended for learning PyTorch this repo is made very simple to understand for a person with basic python and deep learning knowledge.
+Intended for learning PyTorch, this repo is made understandable for someone with basic python and deep learning knowledge.
 All kinds of important deep learning models are implemented here.
 Links to the papers are also given.

 The structure for each project is consistent:
 * model.py - Contains the model of the neural network.